hafissafu/Modern-Ecommerce-Platforms/README.md

 #### WooCommerce PDF-IPS-THAI
 - It is Plugin to help about language of system, to make thai font can not display to show on the system especially in the invoice and pacging slips.
 ## Methods
 - To have a good website effective It is necessary to use the appropriate creation process.
-The Methodlogy that use to created and bulid my website is Agile.Agile is an iterative and incremental approach to software development that emphasizes collaboration, adaptability, and customer feedback.
+The Methodlogy that use to created and bulid my website is Agile. **Agile** is an iterative and incremental approach to software development that emphasizes collaboration, adaptability, and customer feedback.
 It's particularly suitable for projects like Backer store's E-Commerce Website, which may require ongoing updates, feature additions, and improvements to meet changing customer needs and market trends.
-- In part of designing backer store website, I use theme BICYCLESHOP version.
-Theme BICYCLESHOP version is a theme that created for about bicycle.
+- In part of designing backer store website, I use theme **BICYCLESHOP** version.
+Theme **BICYCLESHOP** version is a theme that created for about bicycle.
 There is a background image of a group of bicycles that looks and feels like a bicycle shop.Cause of Backer store is a wesite to selling about bicycles, so that why I dicided to bring this theme to use.

 ## Website overview